hyiltiz/pashrap_en/_posts/2015-02-11-The-Bridge.md

 back home.
 He went back home to get the ring so that he could ask her to marry him the next day.

-She stayed under the tree that night, listening to the melodies of the waters, and spent the next day watching the birds dance.
+She stayed under the tree that night, listening to the melody of the waters, and spent the next day watching the birds dance.
 But he was nowhere to be seen.

 Then she went back home wearily with a broken heart.

 He woke up and felt his heart was unquiet, leaping desparately for something.
 He ran towards the river, and waited for her for a day and a night.
 But she was nowhere to be seen.

 Then he went back home exhausted with a broken heart.